farirpgs/fari-app/docs/success-with-style.md

 Remember that, as a player, you are incentivised to have a trouble that is easy to compel.
 Begin by considering what your character’s goals are, and what opposition they might face.
 Then, think of what might be a complication or a distraction from that goal.
 This way you ensure that the two sources of drama are not overlapping completely.
 Bear in mind that for some games, especially ongoing campaigns, there may be episodes or arcs where your character’s trouble is the main source of drama.
 That is redundancy, but it’s ok because it’s temporary and is a great way to give a PC’s trouble some spotlight for a little while.

+> **An example solution for our orc hunter:**
+>
+> As a player, I want to see my character tracking down orcs and slaying them!
+But that’s already on the table as the PC’s main goal, so I won’t waste my trouble aspect reiterating it.
+Instead, I’ll think about what it costs me to be so obsessed with orcs.
+Maybe I have a family to provide for, but because I’m always hunting orcs instead of providing food or medicine, **My Youngest Child Is Dying Of Neglect**.
+That’s a nice dramatic trouble!
+It gives the GM the job of how to personify that.
+Maybe a spouse or sibling appears, begging for my character to return to their senses?
+Maybe someone who can provide steps in to fill the void, and now there’s a rivalry?
+Many good compel possibilities are now available!

 ## Meaningless Aspects